isaac-mason/arancini/packages/arancini/README.md

 ### 📦 Component

 In arancini, components are classes that extend the `Component` class.
+Components must be registered with the world before they can be used.

 You can define a `construct` method on your components, which will be called every time a component object is created or re-used.

 Note the not null `!:` syntax!
 Use this in typescript to indicate that the property will be defined, even if it's not defined in the constructor.